mryarbles/sails-hook-webpack2/README.md

 This hook provides events that can be listened to by using [`sails.on()`](https://github.com/balderdashy/sails/blob/master/lib/EVENTS.md#usage)

-- **hook:sails-hook-webpack2:compiler-ready**  - emitted when the compiler is initialised and ready, usually after the first build event.
+- **hook:sails-hook-webpack:compiler-ready**  - emitted when the compiler is initialised and ready, usually after the first build event.
-- **hook:sails-hook-webpack2:after-build** - emitted after each webpack build, the event data includes the webpack build stats.
+- **hook:sails-hook-webpack:after-build** - emitted after each webpack build, the event data includes the webpack build stats.

 ## License
 MIT